 Home ownership is more than just signing your name on a deed, it can be dealing with infestations, leaky roofs, bursting pipes, and assorted disasters.
 Repair costs are sometimes daunting, and the looming threat of a disaster can have anyone shivering in their boots.

 However, making investments and catching problems early will help to prevent future disasters, and save hundreds or thousands in repairs.

-Here are a few problem-prone places to check if you’re concerned about the durability and safety of your home, whether you want to buy a real estate in San Diego, California, or Denver, Colorado.
+Here are a few problem-prone places to check if you’re concerned about the durability and safety of your home.